ibpl/web-certificate-tool/README.md

 # Web Certificate Tool

 A client-side rendered web application that facilitates the creation of client keys and certificates for TLS.
-It is built on top of [Web Crypto](https://en.wikipedia.org/wiki/Web_Cryptography_API), [PKIjs](https://pkijs.org/), [SvelteKit](https://kit.svelte.dev/) and [SMUI](https://sveltematerialui.com/).
+It is built on top of [PKIjs](https://pkijs.org/), [SvelteKit](https://kit.svelte.dev/) and [SMUI](https://sveltematerialui.com/).

 ## Downloading